Asbestos in the home

 - if you work with asbestos material without the proper personal protective equipment and don’t follow safe practice.

-There are some simple steps you can take to reduce the risk:
+There are some simple steps you can take to be safe:

 - know where asbestos could be in your home.
 If in doubt, get the product tested, or assume it is asbestos